Prevent Breast Cancer: History

 Prevent Breast Cancer, previously named Genesis Breast Cancer Prevention, was officially launched in 1996.
 The charity raises funds for research into the breast cancer gene BRCA2.
 From 2000 until 2007 the charity raised £2 million towards the building of Europe's first breast cancer prevention centre, which opened at Wythenshawe Hospital in 2007.
 Genesis changed their name to Prevent Breast Cancer in 2016 to better represent their overall mission.

 The charity was founded by Lester Barr, who is the current chairman of Prevent Breast Cancer and a Consultant Breast Surgeon.
 He has been practicing surgery for more than 30 years and currently runs a One Stop Breast Clinic at Spire Manchester Hospital.
 Barr is also Associate Hospital Dean at Wythenshawe Hospital.

 The Nightingale Centre

 The charity's flagship medical centre, The Nightingale Centre, was opened in August 2007 at Wythenshawe Hospital, Manchester.
 The £14m centre was funded by Greater Manchester Strategic Health Authority (GMSHA) and Prevent Breast Cancer donations.
 The centre was the first of its kind in Europe, and was designed to provide diagnostic and prevention services to patients across the North West.
 More than 50,000 people from the Greater Manchester area are screened at the centre every year.
 Before it was built, it was housed at Withington Hospital.

 Research

-The charity's research is focused on four distinct pillars: